Áslaug Arna Sigurbjörnsdóttir: Political career

 Áslaug served as chairman of the independence party youth movement in Reykjavík from 2011 to 2013.
 In October 2015, she ran for the position of secretary of the independence party against, then secretary of the independence party, Guðlaugur Þór Þórðarson, after she declared her interest in the position Guðlaugur decided to step aside.
 She was elected the new secretary of the Independence Party and received 91.9 percent of the votes cast.

 In the 2016 elections, she was elected to parliament for the Reykjavík North constituency and again in the 2017 elections.
 As of 2017, she served as the deputy chairman of the parliamentary group of the Independence Party.
 She was the chairman of the Foreign Affairs Committee 2017–2019 and chairman of the Icelandic delegation to the Inter-Parliamentary Union (IPU).

 She was named a 2022 Politician of Year by One Young World, receiving her award in Manchester, England in September 2022 alongside four other young politicians from around the world.

+On 2 March 2025, she loses the leadership contest of the Independence Party by 19 votes to Guðrún Hafsteinsdóttir.

 Personal life

 Her mother, Kristín Steinarsdóttir, was a teacher; she died of cancer in 2012.
 Her father, Sigurbjörn Magnússon, is a Supreme Court attorney. Áslaug has two siblings.

+On 20 December 2024, Áslaug was credited with saving the life of a restaurant-goer after using the Heimlich maneuver to dislodge a food stuck in the persons throat.